 Happy Diwali.
 Nutan Varsh Abhinandan.

-You can discover more about how you can energise your audience with a public speaking course from Time to Market.
+You might well come across an unappreciative audience.
+But you can discover more about how you can energise your audience with a public speaking course from Time to Market.
 Join a public course.
 Or, perhaps, organise some one-to-one public speaking coaching.
 It’s your choice, so why not call us to find out more.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?